-9.2.9.
+9.2.8.
 Human Subjects (2 pages)

 If human subjects or human biological samples will be used, provide a detailed plan for recruitment of subjects and/or the acquisition of samples that will meet the time constraints of this award mechanism.
-Certification of approval of these plans by the institutional IRB will be required before funding can occur.
+Certification of approval of these plans by the institutional review board (IRB) will be required before funding.

-9.2.10.
+9.2.9.
 Publications/References

-Provide a concise and relevant list of publications/references cited for the application.
+Provide a concise and relevant list of publications/references cited in the application.

-9.2.11.
+9.2.10.
 Budget and Justification

-Provide a compelling and detailed justification of the budget for the entire proposed period of support, including salaries and benefits, supplies, equipment, patient care costs, animal care costs, and other expenses.
+Provide a detailed justification of the budget for the entire proposed period of support, including salaries and fringe benefits, supplies, equipment, patient care costs, animal care costs, subject participation costs, travel to scientific/technical meetings or collaborating institutions, and other expenses.
+Requests for funds to support construction and/or renovation will not be approved under this funding mechanism.
 Applicants are advised not to interpret the maximum allowable request under this award as a suggestion that they should expand their anticipated budget to this level.
 Reasonable budgets clearly work in favor of the applicant.